paridebroggi/paridebroggi.github.io/_posts/projects/2018-01-09-substance-jekyll-theme.markdown

 tags: [jekyll, theme, web]
 title:  "Substance Jekyll theme"
 tagline: "A clean and fully responsive Jekyll theme"
-excerpt: "Substance is a clean and responsive Jekyll theme.
+excerpt: "Substance is a clean Jekyll theme.
 Spartan in the code, minimalist in the design, but still delightful in the user experience."

 cover_image: 2015-06-14-substance-jekyll-theme.jpg
 project_url: https://www.paridebroggi.com